ionous/tapestry/docs/content/tell-format/tell-format-1.md

 ## Kinds of commands

 There are set of fixed commands provided by the Tapestry engine.
-Adding new commands requires building Tapestry from source. ( see: `tap gen` TODO: link )
+Adding new commands requires building Tapestry from source. ( see: `tap code` TODO: link )

 Commands are divided into different categories based on the functionality they provide.
 For instance: commands describe the game world ( modeling ), those that alter the parser, those which listen to game events, those which take actions to change the world, and so on.
+The [API](/api) documentation will let you catch them all.

 Here is an example of doing some math:
 ```yaml